Phoenix Elder Malnutrition Attorneys

 - Fingernails turning white

-If you’ve noticed any of the above signs of elder malnutrition in your loved ones, or you just suspect that they’re not getting enough to eat, there is something you can do.
-Start by talking to loved ones and asking about the meals being served by nursing home staff.
+If you’ve noticed any of the above signs of elder malnutrition in your loved one, or you suspect that they’re not getting enough to eat, there is something you can do.
+Start by talking to your loved one and ask about the meals being served by nursing home staff.
 Ask about the quality of food, and whether or not they feel full after they’ve eaten.
-If you feel as though elder malnutrition is occurring in the nursing home, call an attorney at Breyer Law Offices, P.C.
+If you feel as though elder malnutrition is occurring in the nursing home, call The Husband & Wife Law Team at (602) 457-6222.